 6.2.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-Apply the mitigation mechanisms of subclause 6.2.5 of ISO/IEC 24772-1:2022.
+Apply the avoidance mechanisms of subclause 6.2.5 of ISO/IEC 24772-1:2024.

-Apply the predefined ‘Valid attribute for a given subtype to any value as needed to ascertain if the value is a valid value of the subtype.
-This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.
+Apply the predefined ‘Valid attribute for a given subtype and to any value as needed to ascertain whether the value is valid for the subtype.

-Consider restricting explicit conversions to the bodies of user-provided conversion functions that are then used as the only means to effect the transition between unit systems.
-Review these bodies critically for proper conversion factors.
+Consider restricting explicit conversions to the bodies of user-provided conversion functions that are then used as the only means to effect the transition between unit systems, and review these bodies critically for proper conversion factors.